hishizuka/pizero_bikecomputer/doc/software_installation.md

   - Auto Control automatically controls a paired ANT+ bike light from ambient light and braking hints while recording.
 - Control
   - Pair or disconnect an ANT+ remote or a BLE Zwift Click V2 remote.
+  - Fake Trainer for Zwift manually starts or stops the Zwift Click V2 compatibility helper.
 - Temperature
   - Pair or disconnect an ANT+ temperature sensor.
-- Trainer
-  - BLE trainer pairing is reserved for the planned BLE cycling-sensor implementation.
-  - Fake Trainer for Zwift controls the existing Zwift compatibility helper.
 - ANT+ pairing
   - You need to install the ANT+ library and to set [ANT section](#ant-section) of setting.conf with `status = True`.
   - The pairing setting is saved in setting.conf when a sensor is connected, so it will be automatically connected next time you start the program.